chinnichaitanya/spellwise/README.md

 # (2) Index the words / names to the algorithm
 # Indexing can be done by adding words from a file
 algorithm.add_from_path("<path-to-the-dictionary-file>")
-# or by adding it manually
+# or by adding them manually
 algorithm.add_words(["spell", "spelling", "check"])

 # (3) Fetch the suggestions for the word